-No. PRINCIPLES AND CRITERIA INDICATORS/GUIDANCE PRINC PRINCIPLE 2: COMPLIANCE WITH APPLICABLE LAWS AND REGULATIONS 7.5 and 7.6.
+PRINCIPLES AND CRITERIA INDICATORS/GUIDANCE PRINCIPLE 2: COMPLIANCE WITH APPLICABLE LAWS AND REGULATIONS For 2,3,3, English and Tok Pisin are the most widely used official languages of PNG with Tok Pisin being the linga franca.
+In some areas, literacy rates are low and the ability to read is limited so it may be necessary to verify, by interview, that relevant information has been communicated verbally and is understood For 2.3.4: Evidence should be available from the companies, communities or other relevant stakeholders.
+Guidance: All indicators will apply to current operations, but there are exceptions for long- established plantations which may not have records dating back to the time of the decision making, in particular for compliance with Indicators 2.3.1 and 2.3.2.
+Where there are legal or customary rights over land, the grower should demonstrate that these rights are understood and are not being threatened or reduced.
+This Criterion should be considered in conjunction with Criteria 6.4, 7.5 and 7.6.
 Where customary rights areas are unclear these should be established through participatory mapping exercises involving affected parties (including neighbouring communities and local authorities).
 This Criterion allows for sales and negotiated agreements to compensate other users for lost benefits and/ or relinquished rights.
 Negotiated agreements should be non-coercive and entered into voluntarily, carried out prior to new investments or operations, and based on an open sharing of all relevant information.
 The representation of communities should be transparent and in open communication with other community members.
 Adequate time should be given for customary decision making and iterative negotiations allowed for, where requested.
 Negotiated agreements should be binding on all parties and enforceable in the courts.
 Establishing certainty in land negotiations is of long-term benefit for all parties.
 Companies should be especially careful where they are offered lands acquired from the State by its invoking the national interest (also known as 'eminent domain').
-Growers and millers should refer to the RSPO approved FPIC guidance ('FPIC and the RSPO: A Guide for Companies', October 2008).
+Growers and millers should refer to the RSPO approved FPIC guidance ('FPIC and the RSPO: A Guide for Companies', October